How to Use Docker & Container Manager on a Synology NAS

 Environment Variables for Docker Containers

-By default, many Docker containers have environment variables that you can modify to change the settings of the container.
+By default, many Containers have environment variables that you can modify to change the settings of the container.

 There aren’t standard environment variables across containers and while some share variable names, it’s always suggested to view the documentation and determine which environment variables you’d like to use.